Xasmedy/Math/README.md

 # How to Use
 I'll try to make a maven release when the library is in a better shape, fow now you need to build from scratch, or use one of the versions I provide.\
-You'll need to provide a few runtime flags, since I'm using internal valhalla APIs to provide better performance:
+You'll need to provide a few runtime flags, since I'm using internal Valhalla APIs to provide better performance:
 - `--enable-preview`
 - `--add-exports=java.base/jdk.internal.value=xasmedy.math`
 - `--add-exports=java.base/jdk.internal.vm.annotation=xasmedy.math`